 This Policy may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage you to read this Policy carefully, and to regularly check this page to review any changes we might make in accordance with the terms of this Policy.
 We will notify you of any significant changes.

 Collection of Personal Data: We may collect Personal Data about you, such as your name, address and contact details.
 Examples of sources from which we may collect Personal Data include the following:

-- We may obtain your Personal Data when you provide it to us (e.g., where you contact us via email or telephone, or by any other means).
+- We may obtain your Personal Data when you provide it to us (e.g., when you contact us via email or telephone, or by any other means).

-- We may collect your Personal Data in the ordinary course of our relationship with you (e.g., if we offer to connect you with our Clients we may collect your Personal Data that are related to such Client opportunities, such as your résumé).
+- We may collect your Personal Data in the ordinary course of our relationship with you (e.g., if we offer to connect you with our Clients we may collect your Personal Data that is related to such Client opportunities, such as your résumé/CV).

 - We may collect Personal Data that you manifestly choose to make public, including via social media (e.g., we may collect information from your social media profile(s), to the extent that you choose to make your profile publicly visible).

 - We may receive your Personal Data from third parties who provide such data to us (e.g., past employers; referees; educational establishments; online CV services and databases; and law enforcement agencies).

 - We may, with your prior expressed written consent, conduct background checks (including educational checks), in accordance with the protections provided by applicable law.